 New Radon Testing Requirements - Radon testing must be conducted for existing licensed child care facilities and test results must be on file at each facility and available for review.
 For more information:

 Licensed childcare facilities are required to follow the Colorado Regulations Governing the Health and Sanitation of Child Care Facilities and maintain up-to-date immunization records.
-Additionally, prior to the construction, remodeling, or modification of a childcare center, contact the Pueblo City-County Health Department.
+Additionally, prior to the construction, remodeling, or modification of a childcare center, contact the Pueblo Department of Public Health & Environment.
 For new construction or extensive remodel, a plan review packet must be filled out and submitted for review, along with the fee associated with the review.
 Once construction is completed an onsite opening inspection and approval is required by the health department.
+Call 583-4307 to obtain a plan review packet.